PasqualeZingo/trafficGen/README.md

 The postfix and dovecot packages are used for sending mail and authentication, respectively. rsyslog creates a file in /var/log called syslog, which logs interactions with the postfix server, simplifying troubleshooting.
 To activate rsyslog, start the rsyslog with the command 'service rsyslog start'.
 Use the tail -n (no. lines) to view the latest lines of the syslog file.
 Telnet is used to interact with the SMTP server for testing purposes.

 ### Configuration
 A clean postfix installation will have to config files within its directory at /etc/postfix.
 You will need to replace these files with the ones in netBuilder/postfix-conf in this repo.
 You will also need to add the other files from netBuilder/postfix-conf to /etc/postfix.
 Run "git clone https://github.com/PasqualeZingo/trafficGen" to download the files, and run "mv trafficGen/* /etc/postfix" to move the files.
 You may wish to remove the trafficGen directory afterwards with "rm -rf trafficGen" in the interest of saving space.
-Here is a list of the files in netBuilder/postfix-conf and a description of their function:
+Run the command "postmap login_maps virtual vmailbox && postfix start" to start the server for the first time.
+If you stop the server and wish to start it again, you can type just "postfix start".
+If you wish to change login_maps, virtual, or vmailbox, make your changes, run the postmap command, and then restart postfix with the command "postfix reload" (assuming postfix is running when you make the changes.
+If it is shut down, use "postfix start" instead.)
+Below there is a list of the files in netBuilder/postfix-conf and a description of their function:
 #### master.cf
 This contains the services the postfix server will run.